jkstill/jobrun/README.md

 ### Things to implement

-- track job by pid, job name and status
-- resumable - persist status and results
-  (done in bash version)
-  - option - set a jobrun ID for the batch of jobs
-    - used to identify file
-	 - or maybe just a name for the results file
-	 - skip jobs that have already run and have status == 1
-  - option - rerun or not rerun failed jobs - status == 2
-- check if job running when status == 2
 - option - use system metric to throttle number of jobs
   - for OS - could be load (bad idea, I know, just an example)
   - for Oracle - check AAS - allow up to N jobs to run where N == Cores/2